Worshipful Society of Apothecaries: Events and lectures

 The Apothecaries have active event calendars for members, friends and the public.
 The Apothecaries' building is open each year to the public during Open House Day.
 The Apothecaries host lectures and dinners organised for the Society or for the Faculties.
 The Faculty of Conflict and Catastrophe Medicine hold two lectures each year which are open to the public: the Audrey Few Lecture and the Elizabeth Garrett Anderson Lecture.
 The Faculty of the History and Philosophy of Medicine and Pharmacy hosts several eponymous lectures throughout the year.
-The lectures in this series are named after persons significant to the Apothecaries' Society and medicine in general: Monckton Copeman, Geoffrey Flavell, John Locke, Osler, Sydenham, Sir Hans Sloane, and Gideon de Laune.
+The lectures in this series are named after persons significant to the Apothecaries' Society and medicine in general: Monckton Copeman, Geoffrey Flavell, John Locke, William Osler, Thomas Sydenham, Sir Hans Sloane, and Gideon Delaune.
 The Livery Committee organises regular events for members of the Society.

 Archive

 The Society of Apothecaries operates an Archive which is referred to as 'The Collection' on their website.
 In 2002, the Archive received Heritage Lottery funding.

 Today the Archive is active with a "Friends of the Archives" group and a number of events throughout the year.

 Many people use it to make enquiries regarding family history, the history of the Apothecaries' Society and other historical activities.

 Due to its historical holdings, the Worshipful Society of Apothecaries is a member of The London Museums of Health & Medicine group.